studio1902/statamic-peak-docs/docs/features/social-images-generation.md

 Depending on your setup, node or npm might be not directly available to Browsershot.
 If you need to manually set these binary paths, you can do this by setting `SOCIAL_IMAGE_NODE_BINARY` and `SOCIAL_IMAGE_NPM_BINARY` in your `.env` file.

-If you want to use a custom Chrome path you can configure this with the `SOCIAL_IMAGE_CHROME_PATH` variable in your `.env`.
+If you want to use a custom Chrome path, this is required on ARM, you can configure this with the `SOCIAL_IMAGE_CHROME_PATH` variable in your `.env`.
+To use a custom Chrome Path:
+1. Install Chromium: `sudo apt-get install chromium-browser`.
+2. Run `chromium-browser --version` to check your path.
+3. Add your path (e.g: `/usr/bin/chronium-browser`) to your `.env` with `SOCIAL_IMAGE_CHROME_PATH`.

 ## Customize images